 leadership, systems thinking and other methods of the Grow approach to improve the process of

 managing a new car design and launch.
-Throughout the industry, launches were typically late,
+Throughout the industry, these launches were typically late,

 often over budget, and always a nightmare of last-minute fixes and catch-up efforts, with a

-significant portion of essential parts being late.
+significant number of essential parts being late.
 In the last weeks many engineers would be

 working all-nighters, trying frantically to fix late-appearing problems and creating new problems